GyulyVGC/sniffnet/README.md

   <summary>See details</summary>

-The graphical report consists of a svg file, constantly updated while sniffnet is running.
+The graphical report consists of a svg file, constantly updated while Sniffnet is running.
 It is suggested to open this file with a web browser, in order to be able to comfortably refresh it.

 It reports the amount of sent (outgoing) and received (incoming) bits and packets per second.